arangodb/docs/site/content/http/administration-monitoring/_index.md

         in: query
       responses:
         '200':
+          description: |2+
-          description: " \nis returned when everything went well.\n\n" '400':
+            is returned when everything went well.
+        '400':
+          description: |2+
-          description: " \nthe parameter DBserver was not given or is not the ID of\
+            the parameter DBserver was not given or is not the ID of a DB-Server
-            \ a DB-Server\n\n"
       tags:
       - Cluster
 ```